PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Let's say guess: one Department updated functionality, second Department tested security in Production env., no report were made for updating-testing their own Product.
 * website update could mean: it contain full server swap with new and more robust server, before testing it's security using automated tools-instruments according the Law from the Constitution and International Order down to Law of Institution level would need to communicate for Availability of security-pentesting.
-* if website would be updated into popular known frameworks, then would require to check for keeping it updated in regular basis.
+* if website would be updated into popular known frameworks, then would require to  for keeping it updated in regular basis.
 * if website would be used only for representation reasons, then does full capacity of flashy functionality would be needed? probably not so, if security is a mission.
 * Hardening the server would mean: adding aditional security measures, minimizing it's functionality for required only.
 * What You don't know could be the issue for the Unknown consequences.
 Separation of public website from internal portal would help to minimize consequences of outside attack.